dart-lang/site-www/src/_guides/platforms.md

 toc: false
 ---

 Dart is a scalable language that you can use to write simple scripts or full featured apps.
-Whether you are creating mobile apps, embedded software, or developing for the browser, there's a Dart solution for that.
+Whether you are creating mobile apps, a command-line script, a server, or a web app, there's a Dart solution for that.

 <div class="card-grid">
   <div class="card">